 - Large EU companies (including subsidiaries and branches of non-EU parent companies) exceeding at least two of the following criteria:

-- 250 employees on average over the financial year
+- The latest draft proposes 750 employees on average (up from 250 employees) over the financial year

 - A balance sheet total of €20 million